Granite Bay Information

 Residential burning is allowed only during the first half of each month, from the 1st to the 15th, on those days that are authorized as burn days.
-There is no burning allowed on Easter or on federal holidays.
+There is no burning allowed on Easter and some holidays during the burn season.
 The 16th through the end of each month are designated no burn days.

 - What are the burn hours?

 Burning must be conducted between 8 a.m. and 5 p.m. except for the month of May in which the burn hours are between 8 a.m. and 7 p.m.
-There is no burning on Easter or on federal holidays.
+There is no burning on Easter and some holidays during the burn season.
 The 16th through the end of each month are designated no burn days.

 - How do I find out if its a burn day?